Graphical Splits Displays

 Various alternative analysis formats are available.

-The mouse pointer was on the 2 line; pressing the right button shows the fastest time recorded for this stage in the relay was 44 min, 53 min for the individual.
+The mouse pointer was on the blue Kimberworth A line; pressing the right button shows the time recorded for this stage, culumative time, stage and overall position.

 WinSplits is commercial software that helps analysis of split times from events

 For each runner, position, name, club, finish time, time behind the winner and times and positions at each checkpoint are shown.
 There are two time rows.
 The upper row contains the split times, i.e. times between two subsequent checkpoints, and the lower row contains the total times, i e accumulated times from the start to a certain checkpoint.
 The positions are displayed within parentheses, on the upper row the ranking for the stage and on the second row the current race position.
 The appearance of the split time list can be altered by changing the settings at the bottom of the page.
-Fastest times are printed in red.
-Red background is used where WinSplits thinks you have lost time compared to your usual progress.
 Read more about this (and other) topics in the WinSplits Help pages.

-In this example, runners are listed in finish order.
+In this table, runners are listed in finish order.
 For each stage, the fastest time is shown as red type on a light background.
-The error criterion is set to 5%, which is relative to overall time adjusted for the stage.
-Times in black with a pink background reflect an error, e.g. Anthony Gorundni lost time on stage 8.
-Where the difference is attributable to a slower running speed rather than an error, it is not highlighted in pink.
+The default error criterion is set to 20%, which is relative to overall time adjusted for the stage.
+I suggest changing the error criterion to 0.05 or 5%, at the bottom of the table.
+Times in black with a rose background reflect an error, relative to speed on other stages.
+If you do this, the winner is shown to be relatively slow on stages 1 and 2!

 Colours are used to make certain information in the table appear more distinctly.